-In our opinion, the accompanying balance sheets and the related statements of activities and cash flows present fairly, in all material respects, the financial position of the California Institute of Technology (the "Institute") at September 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying balance sheets and related statements of activities and cash flows present fairly, in all material respects, the financial position of California Institute of Technology (the "Institute") as of September 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Institute's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.